-Making Elephants standing on its two hind feet
+Making Elephants stand on its two hind feet

-Baby monkey stretched his long arm to reach for its Monkey
+Baby monkey stretched his long arm to reach for its Mother

-But was chained to a small wooden tree house.
+But was sadly chained to a small wooden tree house.

-Doing nothing but watchin others cheering and clapping
+Doing nothing but watching others cheering and clapping

-As they snapped pictures of animals with eyes of sorrow and fatigueness.
+As they snapped pictures of animals with eyes filled with sorrow and fatigue.

-I heard more accented English than any other language
+I heard more accented English than any other languages

 I sensed an emptiness invading this island

-I tasted the saltiness with tinge of bitterness in the seawater
+I tasted the saltiness and that tinge of bitterness in the seawater